-The following discussion is a summary of the Cayman Islands, Chinese and U.S. federal income tax consequences relevant to an investment in the ordinary shares.
-The discussion is not intended to be, nor should it be construed as, legal or tax advice to any particular prospective purchaser.
-The discussion is based on laws and relevant interpretations thereof as of the date of this annual report, all of which are subject to change or different interpretations, possibly with retroactive effect.
-The discussion does not address U.S. state or local tax laws, or tax laws of jurisdictions other than the Cayman Islands, China and the U.S. You should consult your tax advisors with respect to the consequences of acquisition, ownership and disposition of the ordinary shares.
+The following discussion is a summary of the Cayman Islands, Chinese and U.S. federal income tax considerations relevant to the ownership and disposition of the ordinary shares.
+The discussion is not intended to be, nor should it be construed as, legal or tax advice to any particular holder.
+The discussion is based on laws and relevant interpretations thereof as of the date of this annual report on Form 20-F, all of which are subject to change or different interpretations, possibly with retroactive effect.
+The discussion does not address U.S. state or local tax laws, or tax laws of jurisdictions other than the Cayman Islands, China and the United States.
+You should consult your tax advisors with respect to the consequences of the ownership and disposition of the ordinary shares.
 To the extent that the discussion relates to matters of Cayman Islands tax law, it represents the opinion of Maples and Calder (Hong Kong) LLP, our special Cayman Islands counsel; to the extent the discussion relates to PRC tax law, it is the opinion of Han Kun Law Offices, our special PRC counsel.